-WARNING: If the blade is set so the distance between the guard and fence is between 1/2 inch and 2 inches, hands will be brought too close to the blade.
-Fingers or hand can be cut off.
-Use an auxiliary fence or push block.
+WARNING: If the blade is set between 1/2 inch and 2 inches from the fence, hands will be brought too close to the blade.
+Fingers/hand can be cut off.
+Use an auxiliary fence/push block.

 For example, if the workpiece is 3 inches wide and you want to cut 1 inch off the workpiece, place the saw blade 2 inches from the fence and use a push block and auxiliary fence.
 See Cutting Accessories section.